 How to Prep Now, Store, and Eat Later

 While these easy English Muffin Pizzas are great for fast lunches and dinners, you can also make them in advance!
 Freezing them will yield the best results.

 Make-Ahead and Reheating Directions – Oven Method

 - To Freeze: This is the best method for making your English Muffin Pizza ahead.
 Toast your English muffin halves as directed and top as desired.
-Lay the English Muffin Pizzas topping side up on a parchment-lined baking sheet and place in the freezer for at least 2 hours.
+Lay the English Muffin Pizza topping on a parchment-lined baking sheet and place in the freezer for at least 2 hours.
 Once completely frozen, place the pizzas in a freezer-safe container, separating layers of English Muffin Pizzas with parchment paper.

-- To Refrigerate: In a single layer, place your English Muffin Pizzas in the refrigerator in an airtight container topping side up for up to 1 week.
+- To Refrigerate: In a single layer, place your English Muffin Pizzas in the refrigerator in an airtight container, topping side up, for up to 1 week.

-Easy English Muffins Pizzas
+Easy English Muffins Pizza